amalrails/se-challenge-payroll/README.md

 1. Use the import option to import a csv data file
 1. Fetch the payroll report
    - go to http://localhost:3000/pay_rolls/fetch_payroll_report.json

+Answers:
+   - How did you test that your implementation was correct?
+   - I wrote unit tests and tested using rspec, i also verified the functionality of the app manually.

+   - If this application was destined for a production environment, what would you add or change?
+   - If it was for production env i would have added the following:
+     - Add request authentication and authorization(whitelist ip's, verify FQDN, API Key Authentication etc.)
+     - User authentication and authorization(to prevent any malicious uploads).
+     - Improve sanitization of imported data.
+     - Make import data as a background job.
+     - Use SSL
+     - Optional: Restructure the way data is fetched for the payroll report generation(to provide better performance with bigger data volume).

+   - What compromises did you have to make as a result of the time constraints of this challenge?
+   - I had to make the following compromises:
+     - Better design for the data models which can handle different types of reports(monthly, biweekly, quarterly etc), high volume of data and provide better performance for report generation.

+     ps: I tried implementing it but had to revert back half way.
+I can explain in detail if you consider me for next round. ;)

+     - User authentication and authorization.
+     - Handle same employee in multiple groups problem.
+     - Handle restricting to add same file_name properly(because though file name already exists in system, the latest upload can have different data's).
+     - Make import data as a background job.
+     - Index page for reports with pagination and search.
+     - Better UX/UI.
+     - Would have avoided the minor assumptions, that i had to make to avoid the delay in submission of this challenge(please check the Assumptions section).

+Assumptions:
+  1. If there are repeating employee_ids for same dates in multiple csv files, then it will get added in time_report_record table and in the report working hours for that date will be sum of all working hours.

+## Submission Instructions

+1. Clone the repository.
+1. Complete your project as described above within your local repository.
+1. Ensure everything you want to commit is committed.
+1. Create a git bundle: `git bundle create your_name.bundle --all`
+1. Email the bundle file to [dev.careers@waveapps.com](dev.careers@waveapps.com) and CC the recruiter you have been in contact with.

+## Evaluation

+Evaluation of your submission will be based on the following criteria.

+1. Did you follow the instructions for submission?
+1. Did you complete the steps outlined in the _Documentation_ section?
+1. Were models/entities and other components easily identifiable to the reviewer?
+1. What design decisions did you make when designing your models/entities?
+Are they explained?
+1. Did you separate any concerns in your application?
+Why or why not?
+1. Does your solution use appropriate data types for the problem as described?